 Rachel Tennison has been with MBA Research & Curriculum Center since 2020.
 She graduated from Wittenberg University in 2016 with Bachelor of Arts degrees in English and Communication.
 She lives in Columbus, Ohio, and enjoys cooking, spending time outdoors, listening to audiobooks, and filling her apartment with plants.

-As Vice President of Product Development for MBA Research, April J. Miller provides guidance and support to educators involved in the development, implementation, and evaluation of standards-based curriculum.
+As Vice President of Teaching and Learning for MBA Research, April J. Miller provides guidance and support to educators involved in the development, implementation, and evaluation of standards-based curriculum.
 She oversees the creation of a broad range of instructional materials and products, including LAP modules, curriculum guides, technical skill assessments, programs of study, and the online Learning Center.
 April represents MBA Research at state- and local-level workshops and seminars and has had multiple articles published in Techniques magazine.

 April, who joined MBA Research in 2006, served as senior curriculum research associate prior to assuming her current role as a vice president with the organization.
 A graduate of Wittenberg University (OH), April is a former high school teacher and corporate trainer in the finance industry.
 She lives in Galloway, Ohio, with her husband Michael, daughters Maria and Alexandra, and dogs Cutie Pie and Mr. Beefy.
 In her spare time, April enjoys reading, crafts, and spending time with her family.

-Kate Terentyev joined the MBA Research team in 2019 as a Writer/Research Associate and became Lead Writer in 2022.
+Kate Terentyev joined the MBA Research team in 2019 as a Writer/Research Associate and became Manager of Product Development in 2022.
 Born and raised in Columbus, Kate received her B.A. in English Education from Wittenberg University (OH) and her M.A. in Rhetoric & Composition from the University of Dayton (OH).

 Outside of work, Kate enjoys exploring local breweries, reading voraciously, spending time with family and friends, and singing the praises of the Oxford comma.